johnsonb-ucar/beautiful-soup/docs/rst/assimilation_code/location/threed_cartesian/location_mod.rst

 this location information into separate modules so that the main algorithms can operate with the same code independent of whether the model uses latitude/longitude/height, 1D unit cartesian coordinates, cylindrical coordinates, etc. DART provides about half a dozen possible coordinate systems, and others can be added.
-The most common one for geophysical models is the `threed_sphere </assimilation_code/location/threed_sphere/location_mod.html>`__ version.
+The most common one for geophysical models is the :doc:`../threed_sphere/location_mod` version.
 This document describes an alternative 3D cartesian coordinate system.

 **Note that only one location module can be compiled into any single DART executable, and most earth observational data is generated in [latitude, longitude, vertical pressure or height] coordinates - the threed_sphere option.
 The cartesian